Force over Distance: Chapter 26

 //I hope so,// Young replied, as the montage began with, DAMN he’s a lot of work.

-In the end, it was Her Ladyship, a team comprised of Park, TJ, and Wray who won the enviable prize of: Lifelong Respect and a Mention in the Credits of Eli’s Documentary.
+In the end, it was Her Ladyship, a team comprised of Park, TJ, and Wray, who won the enviable prize of: Lifelong Respect and a Mention in the Credits of Eli’s Documentary.
 They clinched it for an artistically arranged answer to squares C3 (Rush rolls his eyes at Young) and C4 (Young rolls his eyes at Rush).
-They’d created a montage of interleaved expressions of incredulous disgust, backed by a ridiculously beautiful piece of classical music.
+They’d created a montage of interleaved expressions of incredulous disgust, backed by a beautiful piece of classical music.

 Young let him go.

-And there had been a lot of goodwill.
+And there’d been a lot of goodwill.

 If only they really were those people on the kino footage.